 Please join us as we meet on Zoom each first Wednesday evening of the month to discuss books about women who have helped to shape history.
 If you're interested in joining our group, please click on the link below to register so you can receive an invitation with a link to join the meetings.
 While you don't have to have read the book to take part, we would appreciate it if all purchases would be made either here through our website (scroll down for selections), or at our cash counter either in person or by phone.

 REGISTER ONCE FOR ALL RECURRING MEETINGS HERE.

-*Below, you will find purchase links to all these books on our 2021 list.
-If interested in past picks, as well as our list for 2022, please see the attached PDF forms.
+*Below, you will find purchase links to all these books on our 2022 list.
+If interested in past picks or other recommended titles, please see the attached PDF forms.